 All academic work builds on the work of others.
-In reporting, developing, applying, criticising or even rejecting the contributions made by others, you have to follow well-established conventions for citing and referencing reading sources.
+When reporting, developing, applying, criticising or even rejecting the contributions made by others, you have to follow well-established conventions for citing and referencing reading sources.

-Citing authorities in your own or related disciplines gives credibility to your work and provides the evidence you need to support your claims or criticise claims made by others.
+Citing authorities in your own subject or in related disciplines gives credibility to your work and provides the evidence you need to support your claims or criticise claims made by others.
 As this suggests, different reading sources may provide contradictory evidence.
 Reporting that this is the case is not enough.
 You have to evaluate the evidence and decide how to use it to develop your argument.

 Your position, or stance, about the sources you cite must be clear to the reader.
 In other words, your own ‘voice’ must be distinct from that of your sources.
 This is one of the features of academic writing that students find most difficult to grasp.
 The extract below shows how this is achieved.
 The student author's 'voice' is in bold.